oracle-livelabs/adb/shared/adb-auto-indexing/view-details/view-details.md

 - Take a closer look at the actions taken by automatic indexing.

 ### Prerequisites
-This lab assumes you have completed the following labs:
+This lab assumes you have completed the following:

 - Provision an Autonomous Database Instance
-- Create and Application Schema and Prepare for Auto Indexing
+- Create an Application Schema and Prepare for Auto Indexing
 - Execute an Application Workload
 - View the Auto Index Report

 ## Task 1: Identify Automatic Indexes

 1. Use the following query to identify auto indexes.
 We can conclude from the listing that the columns F8, F9, F7 and F10 were used in predicates, but the optimizer decided that the captured application queries will not use them.
-Indexes on columns F6 and F2 would be used by application queries, but the performance enhancement is insufficient to warrant exposure to the application workload (so they remain INVISIBLE).
+Application queries would use indexes on columns F6 and F2, but the performance enhancement is insufficient to warrant exposure to the application workload (so they remain INVISIBLE).
 F6 and F2 will be marked INVISIBLE UNUSABLE after 24 hours.
 The other indexes were found to be beneficial to the performance of the captured workload.

     ````
     <copy>